DavitTevanyan/ANN/README.md

 # BolzmANN
-Neural network in C++ by and for the participants of the [MASIS Programming Class](http://www.masisclass.com).
+Neural network in C++ by and for the participants of the [MASIS Programming Class](http://www.masisclass.com), named after the [Boltzmann brain](https://en.wikipedia.org/wiki/Boltzmann_brain).

 All network logic is in C++.
 Some tests are in Python.